 What is a Worm in cybersecurity?

-A worm is a type of malware that spreads across computer networks.
+A worm is a type of malware that spreads across computer networksby replicating itself without any user intervention.
 It is fundamentally a piece of isolated malware that spreads to additional computers by duplicating itself.
 Without any user input, it uses a network to send copies of itself to other nodes (networked computers).
 Unlike computer viruses, these malicious programs do not need to attach themselves to an existing program to cause damage.
+Worms can be part of broader cyber threats like social engineering attacks, and their proliferation has led to significant cybersecurity legislation such as the 1986 Computer Fraud and Abuse Act.

 The importance of understanding Worms in cybersecurity

 Being educated on how they work is the first step towards better protection against them.
+These threats often exploit social engineering tactics to deceive users and gain access to systems.
 Internet worms, pose a significant threat due to their ability to spread rapidly and widely across a network, causing widespread damage in a short amount of time.
 Furthermore, as they continue to evolve, they are becoming more sophisticated and more challenging to detect and remove.
+The significant impact of worms on cybersecurity has led to the enactment of laws like the 1986 Computer Fraud and Abuse Act, aiming to combat such cybercrimes.
 Thus, a deep understanding of these threats is necessary for developing effective countermeasures.

 How do Worms operate in the cybersecurity landscape?